-Let’s step back because the $2m Rule is a Good One it Turns Out.
+Let’s step back because the $2m Rule is a Good One it Turns Out, at least to skate to at scale.
 Let’s look at the spectrum of deal sizes, and assuming $2m per Customer Success Manager, figure out what one can do at different deal sizes.
 You’ll see once you divide the average deal size per customer by $2m, you get a quick sense of how proactive your Customer Success Managers can be, and where the likely dividing line between Customer Success and Support will be:

 What we can see from the above chart may be obvious if you’ve managed a true proactive Customer Success Team before — but it wasn’t initially obvious to me.